 Proudly serving Alachua, Baker, Bradford, Gilchrist, Levy and Union Counties!

-Prior to becoming the Public Defender, Stacy was the County Court Supervisor for the Public Defender Office in the Eighth Judicial Circuit.
-In her role as County Court Supervisor, Stacy was responsible for training and supervising all Assistant Public Defenders practicing in the misdemeanor division.
-Stacy has also practiced in the juvenile division of the Public Defender Office, advocating for the rights of children charged with crimes.
-While in the juvenile division, Stacy worked tirelessly for children participating in the Juvenile Drug Court Program in Alachua County, serving as a mentor both in and outside of the court room.
+Immediately prior to becoming the elected Public Defender, Stacy was the County Court Supervisor for the Public Defender’s Office in the Eighth Judicial Circuit.
+In her role as County Court Supervisor, Stacy was responsible for training and supervising all Assistant Public Defenders practicing in the misdemeanor divisions.
+Stacy has also practiced in the juvenile division of the Public Defender’s Office, advocating for the rights of children charged with crimes.
+While in the juvenile division, Stacy worked tirelessly for children who were participating in the Juvenile Drug Court Program in Alachua County, serving as a mentor both inside and outside of the court room.
 Stacy has worked in felony divisions throughout the Eighth Circuit, and has tried numerous serious felony cases.

 Stacy is committed to the highest degree of ethics and professionalism in the practice of law.
-Stacy participates in regulating lawyer conduct by serving as the current Chair of the Florida Bar Grievance Committee, 8B.
-She is a longtime member of the James C. Adkins Chapter of the American Inns of Court, as well as the Eighth Judicial Circuit Bar Association.
-Additionally, Stacy is a past-president of the 8th Circuit chapter of the Florida Association of Criminal Defense Attorneys.
-Stacy also serves the community as a member of the Rotary Club of Gainesville.
+Stacy has participated in regulating lawyer conduct by serving two terms on the Florida Bar Grievance Committee, 8B.
+Additionally, Stacy served on the Florida Bar’s Commission on Review of the Discipline System (the Hawkins Commission).
+She is a longtime member of the James C. Adkins Chapter of the American Inns of Court, the Eighth Judicial Circuit Bar Association and the Florida Association of Criminal Defense Attorneys.

 Stacy earned her J.D. with Honors from the University Of Florida College Of Law in 1995 and also holds a Bachelor’s Degree from the University of Florida.